Welcome to Year 3!

 - Please check your child’s reading bag daily for important letters or notes in their diary

-- Our PE days are Mondays and Tuesday – please make sure that if your child’s hair is long, it is tied back and earrings are removed.
+- Our PE days are Mondays and Fridays – please make sure that if your child’s hair is long, it is tied back and earrings are removed.

 - Please ensure that all uniform and belongings are labelled with your child’s name.